 Once your EOI is accepted, we’ll refer your club to RUSU Management for Provisional Affiliation approval.
 This grants you access to initial club resources and a timeline to complete the Full Affiliation process.

-You will need to meet with a Clubs Officer to prepare your club’s constitution and finalize the next steps.
+You will need to meet with a Clubs Officer to prepare your club’s constitution and finalise the next steps.

 After provisional affiliation, you must complete the following steps to achieve Full Affiliation: